GNicoDev/api_books/README.md

 >Api-books has 3 branches

-<li> main - when we have the project finished
+<li> main - where we have the project finished
 <li> testMockito - is a unit test using only Mockito
 <li> testMockMvc - unit test using Mockito and MockMvc in the RestController </li>